osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 Community Administrators in tenants that *do not belong* to the community owner's tenant can assign any role to users in their own tenant.

-## Related concepts
+## Related roles and identities

-In addition to the roles you can assign in Communities, be aware of the following related concepts:
+In addition to the roles you can assign in Communities, be aware of the following related roles and identities:

 ### Tenant Administrator